Race Deployment Real Hardware 2025

 Planning

 The planner runs every control tick and produces a scored set of candidate trajectories.
-It is fast enough to run online because each rollout is just a forward simulation of the bicycle model under a fixed steering command.
+It is fast enough to run online because each rollout is only a forward simulation of the bicycle model under a fixed steering command.
 RK4 keeps the integration accurate even at higher speeds where Euler diverges.

 Rollout scoring